What is Phonology?

 Segmental phonology deals with sound segments of language as vowels and consonants and how they make up a syllable.
 Segmental phonology is not interested in the production or the perception of speech sounds, but it deals with the function of speech sounds and possible combinations of speech sounds within the sound system.

 A segment in phonology is any discrete unit that can be identified separately and independently, either auditorily or physically.
 Segments in phonology refer to phones and phonemes.
-It studies that how phonemes are made with vowel and consonants and how they perform function in a language.
+It studies that how phonemes are made with vowel and consonants and how they perform a function in a language.

 Basically segmental phonology encompasses vowels and consonants to explore phonological studies.
 It deals with the functions of vowels in different words and how letters are formed in a pattern to make a specific sound.
 The words made and maid are too close in pronunciation however they have different letters.
-So, segmental phonology is based on the segmentation of language into individual speech sounds
+So, segmental phonology is based on the segmentation of language into individual speech sounds.

 Supra-segmental Phonology